The kingdom of Prosecco DOCG extends over a wide strip of hills crossed by the Piave river.

 The villas of Montebelluna

 From Asolo, the itinerary returns to the Piave, touching the most famous places in Montello as regards the production of wines.
-The first city you meet is Montebelluna.
+The first town you meet is Montebelluna.

 The ancient history of the town is documented by the presence of finds from the ancient Venetians and Roman necropolises and archaeological material found in Montello and now preserved in the Villa Biagi Civic Museum.